euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - **Access Patterns**
 	- Application API.
 Data can be accessed through a data service layer, HBase REST server, or a java server with HBase client.
 	- Streaming.
 Data can be streamed in through Cloud Dataflow Streaming, Spark Streamlining and Storm
 	- Batch Processing.
-Data can be read from and written through Hadoop, MapReduce, Dataflow or Spark batch processes.
+Data can be read from and written through Hadoop's Map Reduce, Dataflow or Spark batch processes.

 ### Datastore
 ### Firestore